 22. Adobe Photoshop Express

 With people regularly moaning about bloat in Adobe’s desktop applications, it’s great to see the giant create something as focused and usable as Adobe Photoshop Express.
-Its toolset is strictly for basic edits (crop, straighten, rotate, flip, levels and lighting adjustments), and applying a few effects, but the app is fast, stable and extremely useable.
+Its tool set is strictly for basic edits (crop, straighten, rotate, flip, levels and lighting adjustments), and applying a few effects, but the app is fast, stable and extremely usable.
 Top marks.

 23. App Shopper